LoreArc

 Features

-- Pure flame, not human or animal in form
+• Beings of pure flame, not in human or animal form

-- Cover their faces because they cannot bear to behold God directly
+• Cover their faces because they cannot directly see God's glory

 Stories